-- b.
+- a.
+60-Month Lifetime Limit.
+Adult or minor head of household members of the NMW benefit group are eligible for a lifetime limit of no more than 60 months of TANF cash assistance benefits (includes NMW cash assistance effective April 1, 1998 and its predecessor program known as PROGRESS, which was effective July 1, 1997).
+The counting of months began with July 1997 or the first month thereafter in which the individual received TANF cash assistance as an adult or a minor head of household or their respective spouse.
+Months that have benefits issued and those benefits are later fully recovered by the Department in a dormant EBT account will not be counted as a month of receipt in the 60-month lifetime limit. - b.
 Waiver of the Lifetime Limit.
-Once the 60-month lifetime limit is reached, eligibility for the adult may continue if: - (1) the individual is barred from engaging in a work activity because they are temporarily or completely disabled; - (2) the individual is the sole provider of home care to an ill or disabled family member; - (3) the individual has been affected by domestic violence, battered or subjected to extreme cruelty as demonstrated by medical, psychological or mental reports, court orders, or police reports; - (4) the individual is over age 60; or the individual has reached the age of 60 by the end of the last month of their term; or - (5) the individual's application for SSI is pending or in the appeals process and the individual has been approved for a waiver of the work requirement due to a disability, or has had a work waiver due to a disability in the past 24 months; or - (6) any other hardship exception defined by HSD. - c.
+Once the 60-month lifetime limit is reached, eligibility for the adult may continue if: - (1) the individual is barred from engaging in a work activity because s/he is temporarily or completely disabled; - (2) the individual is the sole provider of home care to an ill or disabled family member; - (3) the individual has been affected by domestic violence, battered, or subjected to extreme cruelty as demonstrated by medical, psychological or mental reports, court orders, or police reports; - (4) the individual is over age 60; or the individual has reached the age of 60 by the end of the last month of their term; or - (5) the individual's application for SSI is pending or in the appeals process and the individual has been approved for a waiver of the work requirement due to a disability, or has had a work waiver due to a disability in the past 24 months; or - (6) any other hardship exception defined by HSD. - c.
 Excluded from the Lifetime Limit.
 An individual who resides in Indian country where at least 50% of the adult population is not working shall not have months of participation in the NMW TANF program counted toward the 60-month lifetime limit. - 9.
 Age